centre-for-educational-technology/rada2/README.md

  - `gulp watch` would run the tasks and keep watching for changes (CTRL + C to cancel the task in terminal)
  - Same could be achieved by running `npm run prod` and `npm run dev`

+### Merging into production

+Once the code has reached a stable point and is ready to me run in production, there is a need to merge `master` branch into one called `production`.
+The process requires a few steps to be taken:

+  - Switch to local branch that is tracking upstream `production`
+    - [This](https://stackoverflow.com/questions/520650/make-an-existing-git-branch-track-a-remote-branch#answer-2286030) should have enough instruction to setup the branch from the terminal
+  - Merge the code from `master` by running `git merge --strategy-option=theirs master`
+    - The strategy is needed to make sure that no conflicts arise.
+The strategy does not matter too much as any of the static assets would be rebuilt.
+It is solely needed because generated/built files for static assets (JS and CSS) would have conflicts, as both branches are building their own versions of those files.
+The ones in production are minified and made ready for production use.
+  - Make sure to build the production assets by running `npm run prod`, which should add new files to the `public/build` directory and also generate new versions for some files within `public/js`.
+    - In case no changes were made to the base files for JS or CSS, there could be no changes to the static assets.
+Although, running the process just in case would be a good idea (unless one is absolutely sure that it is not necessary)
+  - Add all the changes files, commit and push

 ## Localisation

 All translations are placed under `ROOT/resources/lang/LANGUAGE`, where `LANGUAGE` is one of the following `en`, `et`, `ru`, `fi`, `sv`.